Kdarks3215/gardens/readme.md

 #Gardens Booking WebApp
-Designing a web project for making reservations and bookings at Legon Botanical Gardens
+Designing a web project for making reservations and bookings using Legon Botanical Gardens as reference

 - Built in Go 1.21.1
 - Uses [chi router](github.com/go-chi/chi)